NaMasondo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js, script deletes all regular files with .js extension in the current directory including its subfolders 11-directories, Script counts the number of directories and sub-directories in the current directory 12-newest_files, script that displays the 10 newest files in the current directory
+10-no_more_js, script deletes all regular files with .js extension in the current directory including its subfolders 11-directories, Script counts the number of directories and sub-directories in the current directory 12-newest_files, script that displays the 10 newest files in the current directory 13-unique, script that takes a list of words as input and prints only words that appear exactly once